MuddySheep/gsmgio-5btc-puzzle/README.md

 Useful OpenSSL flags:
 -d decrypts data
--a tells OpenSSL that the encrypted data is in base64 -in <filename> specifies the file to decrypt
+-a tells OpenSSL that the encrypted data is in base64 -md sha256 uses SHA-256 for key derivation (required for these blobs) -in <filename> specifies the file to decrypt
 -out <filename> specifies the file to put the decrypted data in
 ```